 This live online training is moderated, highly interactive, and takes place over three days.
-Class size is limited to 30 participants, led by two NCAC trainers with a combined total of over 50 years’ experience in the field of forensic interviewing.
+The class size is limited to 30 participants, led by two NCAC trainers with a combined total of over 50 years of experience in the field of forensic interviewing.

 The interactive training utilizes demonstration videos, experiential activities, lectures, guided discussions, and reflections.
 In addition, each day offers opportunities for learners to submit forensic interviews for group assessment and review.